 If resolution of a complaint is not possible with our Ombudsman, CAO Compliance takes over the case.
 The rationale for this "compliance check" is to assess whether issues raised in the complaint raise questions about IFC or MIGA's social and environmental due diligence on the relevant project.
 CAO conducts an appraisal and, if an audit is necessary, an independent panel is convened to conduct an investigation of the issues.
 Findings are publicly disclosed and CAO monitors implementation of recommendations until the project is back in compliance.
 Importantly, compliance audits focus on IFC and MIGA - not the project sponsor (the private sector client that received support from IFC/MIGA).

 How and where do I file my complaint?

 Complaints must be submitted in writing and may be in any language.
 Complaints can be sent by e-mail, fax, mail/post, or delivered to the Office of the CAO in Washington, DC.
-For guidance on how to write a complaint, see the ‘Compliant Letter Template’ above.
+For guidance on how to write a complaint, see the ‘Compliant Letter Template’ in the Document links above.

-If you have questions about filing a complaint or about CAO's work with civil society, please contact us.
-We want to hear from you:
+If you have questions about filing a complaint or about CAO's work, please contact us:

 Office of the CAO